 Subconsultant guarantees any materials furnished under this agreement for a period of one year from the date of acceptance of the work and agrees to correct all defects and other damages at subconsultant's cost.
 Subconsultant guarantees that the material/work hereby ordered and the sale or use of it will not infringe any United States or foreign Letters Patent, Registered or Industrial Design, Trademark or Trade Name, Trade Secret, Copyright or other protected right in any country.
 Subconsultant agrees to defend, protect and save harmless GF, its officers, employees, and agents from and against all damages, claims and demands, for actual or alleged infringement of any Intellectual Property right by reason of the sale or use of the material/work hereby ordered.

 RECORDS RETENTION Subconsultant agrees to maintain its books, records, documents and other evidence (hereinafter records) apply consistent accounting procedures and practices sufficient to properly reflect its transactions under this agreement and maintain all records for a period of three years after final payment and audit by the Client under this agreement or for a period of time specified in the Prime Agreement, whichever is longer.
-Subconsultant agrees to make such records available for audit by GF or Client or any other governmental funding agency and to repay GF within fifteen (15) days of notice any overpayments to subconsultant under this agreement.
+Subconsultant agrees to make such records reasonably available for audit by GF or Client or any other governmental funding agency and to repay GF within fifteen (15) days of notice any actual overpayments to subconsultant under this agreement.
 GF shall have the right to withhold retainage and the total disallowed amounts from any sums payable under this agreement.

 MISCELLANEOUS REPRESENTATIONS AND COVENANTS